 Applicant teams, consisting of tenure-line faculty, should represent different humanities disciplines and should explain how their proposed topic will interface with the larger humanities community or the university.
 Applications of up to three single-spaced pages should sketch the following:

 Applicants are encouraged to review details of previous programs, but also to propose new ideas.
 The Altman Program is intended to encourage creativity and need not replicate previous programs in its structure.
-Junior faculty should briefly address potential concerns that the program could slow their progress toward tenure.
+The program is open to tenured and tenure-track faculty.
+Junior faculty applicants should briefly address potential concerns that the program could slow their progress toward tenure.
 Interested faculty are strongly encouraged to meet with the director of the Humanities Center to discuss their ideas for the program.
-Applications should be submitted to firstname.lastname@example.org no later than the deadline.
+Applications should be submitted to firstname.lastname@example.org no later than the deadline, November 20, 2020.